Candida: What You Need to Know

 - Poor digestion and lack of stomach acid and digestive enzymes

 - A high sugar or high carb diet

 - Taking antibiotics

 - Having a compromised immune system

 If these symptoms and lifestyle factors sound familiar it may be tempting to run off and start the next candida cleanse you come across.
 But in order to make sure candida is REALLY the issue, and it’s not some other bacterial or parasitic infection, it’s important to test.

 Because the common symptoms and risk factors associated with candida are also associated with other infections or disorders, and because candida may not be the only imbalance you have going on, you’ll want to skip the self-diagnosis and get some reliable testing done to be sure that Candida is your culprit.

 When I work one-on-one with clients and we run our comprehensive gut health panel, which is a stool test, candida is one of the pathogens we test for.
 Getting a clear view of the big picture can help build an even more effective protocol that takes care of everything all at once.

-Common tests for candida include stool and urine tests.
-But if your results come back as testing positive for candida, you STILL shouldn’t run off and join a candida cleanse commune!
+Common tests include stool and urine tests.
+But if your results come back as testing positive, you STILL shouldn’t run off and join a candida cleanse commune!

 It’s ideal to work with a practitioner to make sure you’re taking the best approach to get rid of your candida for good.
 Everyone’s body is different and if you do have other imbalances going on, you’ll want to address those as well.